include-dcc/include-shiny-template/README.md

         devtools::build_readme()

 4. Add golem modules.
+You will most likely want to remove `mod_hello_world.R` and add your own golem module.
+Be sure to add to `app_ui.R` and `app_ui.R` to use your module.
 More information [here](https://engineering-shiny.org/build-app-golem.html#submodules-and-utility-functions)

         golem::add_module( name = "hello_world" )